The Heart of Valeo

 • Clayton Tutt

-Clayton is a Business Development Specialist at Valeo, where he began his journey in 2023 as the Olympia Hire Crew Supervisor.
+Clayton began his journey at Valeo in 2023 as the Olympia HIRE Crew Supervisor.
 Driven by a profound passion for social justice and community development, Clayton dedicates himself tirelessly to empower marginalized communities by paving pathways to employment.
 His approach involves establishing strong customer relationships with employers, bridging gaps, and creating opportunities for those often overlooked.

 At Valeo, Clayton brings a distinctive perspective, deeply committed to recognizing and valuing the diverse strengths and perspectives within the community.
 He firmly believes in the intrinsic worth and value of every individual, striving to instigate positive change and foster resilience among those he serves.